 GUIDE BOOKS – If you are a fan of the classic paper-book, you will want the Lonely Planet New York City guide.

 SMARTPHONES – Not all companies will cover data when traveling.
 Make sure yours does so that you make use of apps such as Google Maps.

 SCAMS – A common issue in big, touristy cities is scams aimed at travellers.
 The most common scam in New York happens at Battery Park, where they’ll try to sell Staten Island Ferry tickets – the ferry is free, so don’t fall for this.

 Watch out when taking photos in the area around Times Square.
 Some people may run after you for money if they see taking pictures – even the cartoon characters that seem to be posing.
 Taxi scams are also a thing, so be on your guard here.

 PICKPOCKETS – Finally, always beware of pickpockets in crowded places.
 We highly recommend trying to blend in when you travel but also being prepared with the right gear to keep you safe.
 Pickpocket-proof clothing doesn’t scream “tourist” like the old days, and anti-theft handbags and anti-theft backpacks are a great travel investment for peace of mind.

-See our complete guide to The Best Travel Safety Tips & Anti Theft Travel Gear for tips on staying safe in New York and the best ways to protect your valuables without standing out.
+See our Safe Travel Tips and Guides on staying safe in New York and the best ways to protect your valuables without standing out.

 INSURANCE – New York is one of the best places to travel, but you’ll still need a good travel insurance.